 Community-grown instructors lead guided meditations from their own homes with this Redwood City–based studio.
-Join live-streamed yoga for the typical class price ($15-$25), or sign up for guided mediation at no cost at all.
+Join live-streamed specialized yoga classes including Vinyasa, stretch, mom and baby, and barre, or sign up for guided mediation and "happy hour" classes for no cost at all.
 Head to Redwood City's Wellesley Crescent Park and Mezes Park for daily outdoor classes if you miss live instruction. // $15 per online class, peacebankyoga.com

 Yoga by Ranya

 Ranya Anabtawi offers Empathic Yoga @ Home—live classes weekly including chair yoga, mindfulness meditation, empathic yoga, distance reiki, and laughter yoga, which engages the body through mimicking laughter. // $59/month unlimited classes; 12:30pm laugher yoga is free daily through March 21st; for more info, go to facebook.com/RanyaAnabtawi, yogabyranya.com.

 Online Pilates + Barre Classes